 Important Notes about Visiting the Flinders Ranges

-Day passes are available for $11 and can either be picked up from your accommodation when you book, buy one at the Wilpena Pound Resort Visitor Information Centre or purchase online in advance from the National Parks website here.
+Day passes are available for $13 and can either be picked up from your accommodation when you book, bought at the Wilpena Pound Visitor Information Centre or purchased online in advance from the National Parks website here.

 There are many roads once you reach the Flinders Ranges that are unsealed and are therefore subject to flooding and other issues in bad weather.
 To find out the current road conditions, refer to the Outback Road Warnings on the Department of Transport website here.

 Mobile phone coverage is not great throughout this remote area so it is best to assume you will not have any coverage unless in the bigger towns such as Melrose, Wilmington, Quorn and Hawker.

-I know have mentioned it throughout this post, but I want to include it again – the Flinders Ranges can get very hot during the summer months.
+I know I have mentioned it throughout this post, but I want to include it again – the Flinders Ranges can get very hot during the summer months.
 By hot I mean temperatures well into the 40’s (Celcius).

 Don’t forget to come on over and join the Facebook group for more South Australian inspiration and to get all your questions answered.
 Click here to join now.

-Please share this post with your friends and pin for later
+Please share this post with your friends and pin it for later